x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 ## How do you know this worked?

-To verify that you've successfully deleted items from the Recoverable Items folder of a mailbox, use the [Get-MailboxFolderStatistics](https://docs.microsoft.com/powershell/module/exchange/get-mailboxfolderstatistics) cmdlet in [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell) to check the size and number of items in Recoverable Items folder.
+To verify that you've successfully deleted items from the Recoverable Items folder of a mailbox, use the [Get-MailboxFolderStatistics](https://docs.microsoft.com/powershell/module/exchange/get-mailboxfolderstatistics) cmdlet in [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell) to check the size and number of items in the Recoverable Items folder.
 You can compare these statistics with the ones you collected in Step 1.

 Run the following command to get the current size and the total number of items in folders and subfolders in the Recoverable Items folder in the user's primary mailbox.